Mazahir26/Bello/README.md

 Its a Simple Project Manager.

-Bello is Minimal and easy to use,it can be used to manage and organise any kind of project.
+Bello is Minimal and easy to use, it can be used to manage and organise any kind of project.
 You can make Bello as Complex as you want or keep it as simple as your project suits.